How are claims funded?

 5. Private paying

 From time to time we will accept instructions on a private paying basis.
 We can assist by offering favourable payment terms.
-Hourly rates charged are in line with the county court rules and will vary dependent on the level of experience and grade of the Solicitor who you instruct.
+Hourly rates charged are in line with county court rules and will vary depending on the level of experience and grade of the Solicitor you instruct.